import numpy as np

 3.2 Creating arrays

-In the NumPy package the data type used for vectors, matrices and higher-dimensional data sets is an array.
-There are a number of ways to initialize new arrays, for example from
+In the NumPy package the data type used for vectors, matrices and higher-dimensional data sets is an array, that can be created in various ways:

-- using functions that are dedicated to generating numpy arrays, such as
+- with functions that are dedicated to generating NumPy arrays, such as

 (we will see those later); - reading data from files.